HMB3/habitatIntersect/README.md

-A pipeline for rapidly estimating multiple species ranges and habitat suitability
+nenswniche : rapidly estimate environmental ranges ranges for invertebrates and plants in NE-NSW
 ================
 March 2021